videki/postman-express/README.md

 # Postman-express

-Nodejs application to quickly setup a mock serveur based on a Postman collection with Default json responses.
+Nodejs application to quickly setup a mock serveur based on a Postman collection.

 ## Requirements